The page has been translated by Gen AI.

 Detailed description

-YAMLCron job resource files can be edited in the YAML editor
+YAMLThe resource file of the cron job can be edited in the YAML editor

-• Click the Edit button, modify the resource, then click the Save button to apply changes
+• Edit button, click and modify the resource, then click the Done button to apply the changes

 • When editing content, you can click the Diff button to view the changed content

-Account InformationCheck basic information about the Account such as Account name, location, creation date, etc.
+Account InformationCheck basic information about the Account, such as name, location, creation time, etc.

 Metadata InformationCheck the metadata information of the cron job